 Our counselling service is available for online sessions nationally however our face-to-face sessions are only able to be held at the Community Base in Brighton.

 I need additional assistance in completing the form.
 Can someone help me?

 If you would like any help to complete the application, please ring 01273 234800.

 MindOut complies with Accessible Information Standards and can help you with any communication or information needs you have.

-We are continually striving to diversify our counselling team and are keen to hear from BAME and Trans counsellors who would like to volunteer with us.
-We also have vacancies for counsellors who are relationship trained or family and systemically trained.
+We are continually striving to diversify our counselling team and are keen to hear from BAME and trans counsellors who would like to volunteer with us.
+We're particularly keen to hear from qualified counsellors who wish to volunteer, though we do offer trainee placements.

 The service is registered with the British Association for Counselling and Psychotherapy (BACP), and is informed by the BACP Ethical Framework for the Counselling Professions.
 See: http://www.bacp.co.uk

-This service is funded by a grant from the Rainbow Fund, Lloyds Bank Foundation, Sussex Community Foundation, donations from Bear Patrol and community fundraising.
+This service has been funded in the past from the Rainbow Fund, Lloyds Bank Foundation, Sussex Community Foundation, donations from Bear Patrol and community fundraising.
 If you would like to make a donation to support this vital service please donate here.